WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 1 female sandwiched underneath a nailed bed

-1 male found flayed alive
+1 male found dying from being flayed alive

-1 male got his head crushed underneath a dropped car wheel
+1 male got his head crushed underneath a dropped car

 Total: 9